Planned unit development: Mixtures of land uses

-PUDs are in direct contradiction to the single-type zoning that has traditionally underscored zoning in the United States since the Village of Euclid v.
+PUDs are in direct contradiction to the single-use or "Euclidean" zoning that has dominated in the United States since the Village of Euclid v.
 Ambler Realty Co. decision.
 Within PUDs, zoning becomes much more integrated with multiple land uses and districts being placed on adjacent land parcels.
 The enactment of the Standard Zoning Enabling Act (SZEA) reinforced that density is considered a regulatory priority, further supporting the development of PUDs through the integration of varying lot sizes, varied building uses, and the mixture of different types of housing.

 PUDs combine residential and non-residential uses—like offices, commercial stores, and other services—and attracts a diversified community.
 Notably, sidewalks and streets of PUDs tend to be more active and safer, both at day and night, and experiences reduced congestion during peak times.
-Detailed plans and review processes are required to approve development of PUDs, due to the nature of mixing residential and non-residential uses into land areas previously only allowed for single-use; approving a PUD essentially requires a legal rezoning, in which variances and conditional use permits must be cleared by a planning board or commission with regards to the municipality's comprehensive plan.
+Detailed plans and review processes are required to approve development of PUDs, due to the nature of mixing residential and non-residential uses into land areas previously only allowed for single-use; approving a PUD essentially requires a legal rezoning, in which variances and conditional use permits must be cleared by a planning board or commission with regard to the municipality's comprehensive plan.